 A “theme camp” means a camp that’s more than a camp.
 It can be a place to share your art and your wisdom, to celebrate your beliefs and your community, to spend time with friends and welcome visitors, to host classes or rituals, to party, to chill, to dance, and eventually to sleep.
 Camps are the organs that make up the Firefly creature; we depend on them for fun and for survival.

+See the tips below, Things to know when running a theme camp.
 Some theme camps have a schedule of events, which you can publish in our official listings (“What-Where-When Guide“) if you choose.

 Registering Your Theme Camp